Gregory S. Bell

 Jed practices in the areas of environmental law, natural resource law (including water rights, oil and gas, mining, land conservation, wildlife, and land use), real property, civil litigation, municipal law, tort and personal injury, business, and construction law.
 He currently serves as

 town attorney and prosecutor for the Town of Ault.
 Jed is a member of the American Bar Association’s Section of Environment, Energy and Resources and Section of Litigation, the Colorado Bar Association, the Colorado Bar Foundation, and the Larimer County Bar Association.

 Matthew T. Gould

 Matt received his bachelor’s degree in business administration from Oklahoma State University in 1987 and his juris doctor from the University of Tulsa in 1991.
 During law school, Matt served as articles editor for the Energy Law Journal.
 After law school, he accepted a judicial clerkship in the Federal Energy Regulatory Commission’s Office of Administrative Law Judges in Washington, D.C.

 Following his clerkship, Matt joined the FERC litigation practice of Andrews & Kurth, LLP.
 Matt brought his family to Fort Collins in 2000.
 As a former software engineer, Matt is conversant in computer-related technical matters.
 His practice includes an array of business and real estate related services, construction law, municipal law, and debtor assistance.
 Matt is currently town attorney for the towns of Nunn, Grover, and Milliken.
-He is a falconer of many years and currently serves as President of the Colorado Hawking Club.
+He is a falconer of many years and has previously served as President of the Colorado Hawking Club.
 Matt is licensed to practice in Colorado and Oklahoma and is a member of the Colorado, Oklahoma, and Larimer County Bar Associations.

 J. Peter Linder